sunnysaxena/algoTradingBot/docs/BACKTEST.md

 # Backtest Script

+A `performance_analyzer.py` file in the **backtesting** module should analyze the performance of trading strategies based on historical data.
+It can compute key performance metrics like **CAGR, Sharpe ratio, max drawdown, win rate**, and more.

 Here’s a Python script to backtest the EMA 9-21 & RSI Crossover Strategy using historical OHLC data.
 It includes trade execution logic, P&L calculation, and performance metrics.

 **Features of the Backtest Script**